-Most employers can claim an 'employment allowance' worth up to £2,000 per year to set against their liability to employer's NIC.
+Most employers can claim an 'employment allowance' worth up to £3,000 per year to set against their liability to employer's NIC.
 Only one allowance is given per group of companies, and some businesses can't claim, e.g. NHS family doctors.
-If you claimed the allowance for 2014/15 there is nothing further to do for 2015/16 other than check that your payroll software has carried forward the claim correctly.
-Otherwise just tick a box on the first employer payment summary (EPS) you submit for the year.
-One-man companies won't be eligible for the allowance from 6 April 2016.
+Also, a single-person company can't claim the employment allowance for 2016/17.
+If you claimed the allowance for 2015/16 and are eligible to claim for 2016/17, all you need do is check that your payroll software has carried forward the claim correctly.
+Otherwise just tick a box on the first Employer Payment Summary (EPS) you submit for the year.